AlagappanVeerappan32/Alagappan-Veerappan32/README.md

 🌱 Exploring field of Cloud Computing and DevOps.

-📫 How to reach me?
-Alagappan.Veerappan@dal.ca
+📫 How to reach me? alagappan.veerappan@dal.ca

 Skills
 ---